pavelrevak/uhttp/README.md

-# uHTTP simple HTTP server
+# uHTTP: simple HTTP server

 ## Features:

 - support MicroPython and also cPython
-- low level implementation
+- minimalist and low level implementation using posix sockets
-- uses synchronous (not uses ASYNC or multiple threads) but can process multiple connections
+- is fully synchronous (not uses ASYNC or multiple threads) but can work with multiple connections
 - support delayed response, user can hold client instance and reply later
 - support for raw data (HTML, binary, ...) and also for JSON (send and receive)
 - need at least 32KB RAM to work (depends on configured limits)